 VIII.
 How to choose a reliable surrogacy agency?

-in choosingSurrogate countriesBefore that, we need to know a few very important points in order to pick the one that is more favorable to ussurrogacy agencyThe
+in choosingSurrogate countriesBefore that, we need to figure out a few very important points in order to pick the one that is more favorable to ussurrogacy agencyThe

-• 1,Does local law support, which guarantees the legal status of the parents;
+- 1,Does local law support, whether the legal status of the parents can be guaranteed;

-• 4.
-Figure out the conditions for going to the destination country for surrogacy (e.g., whether you have to be married, whether it's feasible to be single, whether it's feasible to be in a homosexual couple, etc.);
+- 4. Figure out the preconditions for going to the destination country for surrogacy (e.g., whether you have to be married, whether it's feasible to be single, whether it's feasible to be in a homosexual couple, etc.);

-When negotiating with a surrogacy agency, it is important to make sure that you are clear on the above points, and if the other party is ambiguous, then you can just skip it, although it is understandable that some agencies will not go into great detail about the cost of surrogacy.
+When negotiating with a surrogacy agency, it is important to make sure that you are clear on the above points, and if the other party is vague, then you can just skip it.
+However, it is also important to understand: some agencies will not write down every single cost in great detail, but at least the broad structure and risk points must be made clear.

 Many people's first thought is: how can surrogacy be so expensive?